rippedpiracy/docs/Emulation/ROMs.md

 description: List of sites that offer ROM Downloads.
 ---

-Use an AdBlocker like [uBlock Origin](https://github.com/gorhill/uBlock) while browsing all of these sites!
+Use an AdBlocker such as [uBlock Origin](https://github.com/gorhill/uBlock) and [FastForward](https://fastforward.team) while browsing all of these sites!
 <small>Note: Many of the tools on the <a target="_self" href="/Utilities/Misc">Misc</a> page can be used to improve your downloading experience.</small>

+## Downloading

 **[ROMSPURE](https://romspure.cc/roms) (DDL)**